 - 1. The Handbook will automatically open with the interactive Table of Contents in the left margin. - 2.
 A linked Table of Contents brings viewers to specific pages within the manual. - 3.
-Additional links, which are outlined in a blue box, have been included within the text that will navigate to the referenced information in another part of the book. - 4.
+Additional links, which are displayed in blue text, have been included within this manual that will navigate to the referenced information in another part of the manual or to the mentioned website. - 4.
+Additional links, which are outlined in a blue box, have been included within the text that will navigate to the referenced information in another part of the book. - 5.
 Any word within the entire Handbook can be searched by clicking on the magnifying glass on the top tool bar, and typing the word or phrase into the box that will appear.

-Special thanks go to Alicia Vacchiano, member of the Garden Club of New Jersey and the NGC Board of Directors, and the staff at NGC Headquarters for converting the printed version of the Handbook into this revised format.
+Special thanks go to Alicia Vacchiano, member of the Garden Club of New Jersey and the NGC Board of Directors, and the staff at NGC Headquarters for converting the printed version of the Handbook into this revised format